ericxwli/test/SSL-Handshake-Failures.md

   1. Trying to rewrite our code to be Java 7 compliant.
 Since OpenJDK-7 builds are more readily available, this will mitigate the problem a bit.
   2. Contacting vendors of JREs to reduce the pain at the source.
 For example, they could bundle the unlimited JCE jars along with appropriate notices.

-We are currently not sure about the root cause for the second issue, but it is perhaps related to the first one.
+We are currently not sure about the root cause of the second issue, but it is perhaps related to the first one.